Mike Dibb

-Mike Dibb (born Wharfedale, Bradford, West Yorkshire, 29 April 1940) is an English documentary filmmaker.
+Mike Dibb (born 29 April 1940) is an English documentary filmmaker.
 In almost half a century of making films mainly for television – on subjects including cinema, literature, art, jazz, sport and popular culture – "he has defined and re-defined not only the televisual art documentary genre but has been able to make moving image pieces as a form of self portraiture".
 Dibb has made many acclaimed films about musicians, artists and writers, including on Federico García Lorca, C. L. R. James, Astor Piazzolla, Miles Davis, Keith Jarrett, Barbara Thompson, and other notable subjects.
 Sukhdev Sandhu wrote in The Guardian: "In a career spanning almost five decades, it's possible Dibb has shaped more ideas and offered more ways of seeing than any other TV documentarian of his generation."
 Mike Dibb is the father of film director Saul Dibb.

 Career

 After graduating from Trinity College, Dublin, Ireland, with a BA (Hons) degree, Mike Dibb joined BBC TV in 1963.
 He worked as an Assistant Film Editor/Film Editor in the BBC Film Department until 1967, and then joined the Music and Arts Department.

 Between 1967 and 1971, he directed numerous films on a range of subjects for various BBC series, including The Movies, Moviemakers at the NFT, Canvas, The Craftsmen, New Release, Omnibus.
 In 1972, he produced a four-part series of 30-minute films called Ways of Seeing, now regarded not only as "a landmark work of British arts broadcasting, but as a key moment in the democratisation of art education".
 Scripted by writer John Berger, with whom Dibb would go on to collaborate further, Ways of Seeing won a BAFTA Award for Best Specialised Series, and was the basis of a bestselling book designed by Richard Hollis, jointly published by the BBC and Penguin Books in 1972.

 In 1976, Dibb made a film based on Beyond a Boundary, the classic book by C. L. R. James, and on 23 February 1979 the BBC broadcast his film based on the 1973 book The Country and the City by Raymond Williams.

 In 1983, Dibb left the staff of the BBC to work independently.
 He joined Third Eye Productions, a company formed by several other former members of the BBC Music and Arts department, including Barrie Gavin, Peter West and Geoff Haydon.
 After 1986, Dibb began to make many of his films through his own company, Dibb Directions Ltd (DD).